About our Anti-DDoS

 With automatic detection, it will discover incoming DDoS attacks.
 Once an attacker network is detected, this service blocks all traffic from it.
 Also, null routing silently discards (or "drops") malicious incoming traffic.
 The undesired traffic is directed to a route that goes nowhere, protecting the infrastructure.
 Null routing renders the target server inaccessible to anyone, including clean traffic.

-If a certain destination IP/port combination is not critical to the continued operation of the application running on the server, it can be set to receive a limited amount of traffic.
+If a specific destination IP/port combination is not critical to the continued operation of the application running on the server, it can be set to receive a limited amount of traffic.

-It limits total traffic for a destination to a configurable Mbps value - for example “all traffic to a certain destination port”.
+It limits total traffic for a destination to a configurable Mbps value, such as “all traffic to a certain destination port.”

-If the rate limit is exceeded, the overflow traffic is discarded on a random basis affecting both legitimate and illegitimate traffic.
+If the rate limit is exceeded, the overflow traffic is discarded randomly, affecting both legitimate and illegitimate traffic.

 Understanding Rate Limits